89rat/pqshield-api/pq359_mobile_app/PRODUCTION_APP_IMPLEMENTATION_SUMMARY.md

-# PQShield Production App - Complete Implementation Summary
+# PQ359 Production App - Complete Implementation Summary

 ## 🚀 **Enterprise-Grade Mobile Security Platform**

-The PQShield mobile application has been successfully transformed into a **production-ready, enterprise-grade quantum-resistant security platform** based on the comprehensive design specifications provided.
+The PQ359 mobile application has been successfully transformed into a **production-ready, enterprise-grade quantum-resistant security platform** based on the comprehensive design specifications provided.
 This implementation represents a complete overhaul from a basic concept to a sophisticated, real-world security solution.

 ---